Research-Software-Africa/RSAfrica26_conference_program/README.md

 ## Files

-data/program.csv = file exported from Microsoft CMT (some columns removed, e.g. email addresses for privacy; some entries added manually)
+modify/program.csv = file exported from Microsoft CMT (some columns removed, e.g. email addresses for privacy; some entries added manually) - EDIT THIS FILE TO MAKE CHANGES

 scripts/csv_to_json.py = converts Microsoft CMT data to json format

-modify/program.json = file created from CMT export - ready to be manually edited as needed to capture program details and changes
+output/program.json = file created from CMT export - check diffs for changes to schedule items

+scripts/csv_to_json.py = converts Microsoft CMT data to json format

+output/program.qmd = file created from json, ready to be rendered by Quarto